Nike-Inc/cerberus-doc-site/docs/index.md

 # What Cerberus is NOT

 Cerberus is designed for storing application secrets such as passwords, API keys, and certificates.
 It is not meant to be a general purpose Key/Value store for storing any kind of data.
-It is not a replacement for applications like Cassandra, DynamoDB, or Reddis.
+It is not a replacement for data stores like Cassandra, DynamoDB, or Redis.

 Cerberus is a cloud native application.
 It relies heavily on AWS infrastructure.
 It would take significant work to enable it in other environments.